 Drop Off & Pick Up

 Please read our Drop Off & Pick Up procedure.
 Due to limited staff, we do not offer before or aftercare for campers.
 We cannot accept early drop-offs or late pick-ups.
 We understand schedules can be challenging and recommend carpooling with other camp families.

 Lunch & Snack

-Please send your child with food items that they can open and eat independently.
+We are a nut-free camp.
+Please send your child with nut-free food items that they can open and eat independently.
+Campers cannot share food.
 The State requires all lunch boxes to be kept in cold storage.
-Each group’s lunch boxes will be kept in a separate cooler, with each lunchbox in its own compartment or plastic bag.
+Each group’s lunch boxes will be kept in a separate cooler.
 We request that families clean and wash lunchboxes (inside and out) daily.
-We are a nut-free camp.
+Pack a lunch with the environment in mind with these Lunch Packing Tips from our friends at Wilton Go Green.

 Any camper requiring medication at camp (for allergies and asthma or other conditions) must indicate this on medical forms.
-Medications will be accepted on the first day of camp and will be kept at camp for the week and returned at Friday drop-off.
-Read more about the required forms and waivers here.
+Medications will be accepted on the first day of camp, inspected for proper packaging and expiration dates, and will be kept at camp for the week and returned at Friday drop-off.
+Children will not be admitted to camp without their prescribed medication or if their medication is expired.
+Read more about the required forms here.